Stock Aitken Waterman: Donna Summer, Cliff Richard and later work (1989–1993)

 In 1989, SAW had their most successful year with seven UK No. 1s (a feat equalled only by George Martin in 1963) and fifteen Top 5 hits.
 During that year, SAW wrote and produced over seven albums' worth of material for artists such as Kylie Minogue, Jason Donovan, Bananarama, Donna Summer, Cliff Richard and Paul McCartney.
 The team supplied Summer with "This Time I Know It's for Real", which became her biggest hit in the United Kingdom since 1979, reaching No. 3, and becoming Summer's final Top 10 hit on the US Billboard Hot 100.
 In January 1990, SAW had their last UK No. 1 single, Minogue's cover of "Tears on My Pillow".
 SAW also produced Cliff Richard's No. 3 single "I Just Don't Have the Heart" and gave 18-year-old singer Sonia a debut No. 1 with "You'll Never Stop Me Loving You".

-Despite continued success in the early-1990s with Minogue's singles and Lonnie Gordon's "Happenin' All Over Again" (No. 4), the partnership began to disband.
+Despite continued success in early 1990 with Minogue's singles and Lonnie Gordon's "Happenin' All Over Again" (No. 4), the partnership began to disband.
 The week of 13 October 1990 became the first with no SAW-produced singles in the UK Top 75 in over two years.
 In mid-1991, Aitken left the team due to stress and deep dissatisfaction with business and creative decisions made by Waterman.
 Stock stayed with Waterman to write and produce Minogue's fourth album, Let's Get to It, Sybil's 1993 hits, "The Love I Lost" (No. 3) and "When I'm Good and Ready" (No. 5), and Boy Krazy's "That's What Love Can Do" (which made it to No. 18 in the US).
 Later that year, Stock ended his relationship with Waterman following a disagreement over their finances; by the end of their partnership, SAW had written and/or produced over 300 Top 75 hits and 30 platinum albums.

 Recent times

 In 2005, the three producers reunited again and released a CD+DVD album, Stock Aitken Waterman Gold, with some of their best-known and most successful singles.
 In 2007, SAW released the Sheilas' single "(I'm So) Happy Happy (You're Mine)", which reached No. 91 in the UK.
-A reunion concert event called Hit Factory Live took place ion 21 December 2012 at London's O2 Arena featuring many of the acts associated with Waterman's record labels.
+A reunion concert event called Hit Factory Live took place on 21 December 2012 at London's O2 Arena featuring many of the acts associated with Waterman's record labels.
 In December 2015, SAW made a return producing a remix of the Chris Martin-written Minogue song "Every Day's Like Christmas".

 Stock and Waterman collaborated on the UK Eurovision 2010 entry "That Sounds Good to Me".
 It was revealed in the final round of Eurovision: Your Country Needs You on BBC One, in which Josh Dubovie eventually earned the right to perform the song at the contest.
 He finished in 25th place in the Eurovision Song Contest 2010, receiving 10 points in total.